Giuseppe Vasi included Palazzo Pio in his 1754 book of etchings covering the finest palaces of Rome because it was built above the ruins of

-A 1593 map by Antonio Tempesta shows the palace when it belonged to the Orsini; it had a very tall tower with a clock and most likely a coat of arms of the family, which is at the origin of the name given to the small square in front of the 1667 fašade; one element of the Orsini's coat or arms (it opens in another window) is a biscia (grass snake) hence Biscione.
+When the palace belonged to the Orsini it had a very tall tower with a clock and most likely a coat of arms of the family, which is at the origin of the name given to the small square in front of the 1667 fašade; one element of the Orsini's coat or arms (it opens in another window) is a biscia (grass snake) hence Biscione.
 The Orsini sold their palace to the Pio di Savoia who commissioned Camillo Arcucci a new fašade in Piazza del Biscione.
 The Pio were a noble family from Carpi near Bologna and they had only a very distant relationship with the Dukes of Savoy, who became Kings of Italy in 1861.

-The theatre was not limited to the site for the performances, but it included a large courtyard surrounded by porticoes; its eastern side was unearthed in 1929 near S. Nicola dei Cesarini; according to historians Julius Caesar was stabbed to death at the eastern entrance to the courtyard near a statue of his friend and rival.
-The complex of buildings was impressive for the columns, marbles and statues which decorated it; the theatre was restored several times, the last one by Theodoric in the Vth century; some of its granite columns were used for the courtyard of Palazzo della Cancelleria.
+The theatre was not limited to the site for the performances, but it included a large courtyard surrounded by porticoes; its eastern side was unearthed in 1929 near S. Nicola dei Cesarini; according to historians Julius Caesar was stabbed to death at the entrance to the courtyard near a statue of his friend and rival.
+The complex of buildings was impressive for the columns, marbles and statues which decorated it; the theatre was restored several times, the last one by Theodoric in 510; some of its granite columns were eventually used for the courtyard of Palazzo della Cancelleria.

 Excerpts from Giuseppe Vasi 1761 Itinerary related to this page: